 On the whole, we thought this custom tool was well-organized and easy to navigate.
 However, if you’re used to working with cPanel for site management, you might find yourself facing a bit of a learning curve as you make the switch.

 SiteGround offers 24/7 support by phone and live chat.
 If the customer service agent you talk to can’t resolve your issue, you’ll be directed to a ticket system used by SiteGround’s technical support team.
 Technicians typically respond within 15 minutes.

 In addition, SiteGround has a comprehensive online knowledge base.
 Many of the support articles include detailed tutorials and screenshots to walk you through the process in question.

 SiteGround makes several key security features standard.
 All sites receive a free SSL certificate from Let’s Encrypt, and it comes pre-installed on your website.
-On top of that, all SiteGround plans include the Cloudflare CDN (content delivery network), which protects your site against distributed denial-of-service (DDoS) attacks.
+On top of that, all SiteGround plans include the Cloudflare CDN, which protects your site against distributed denial-of-service (DDoS) attacks.